Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 "My holidays are over," Guzman said when he was finally caught, Televisa reported.

-Items found by Marines at the Los Mochis property included DVDs of "La Reina Del Sur," a fictional series about a female drug boss starring del Castillo.
+Inside the bedclothes of the kingpin's large bed at the Los Mochis property were DVDs of "La Reina Del Sur," a fictional series about a female drug boss starring del Castillo.

+Bullet holes peppered the stair wall of the house and there was blood spattered in several rooms.
+Clothes, food and equipment were strewn around the building and socks, shirts and underpants still hung on a washing line on the terrace.

-Images broadcast by Televisa showed blood and bullet holes spattered on the white walls of the house.
-In Chapo's downstairs bedroom, there were flatscreen TVs and a sofa littered with injectable testosterone, syringes, antibiotics and condoms.
-There was also a bottle of "Miracle V Tonic", a dietary supplement which promises to enhance sexual performance.
+In the bedroom, there were flatscreen TVs and a sofa littered with injectable testosterone, syringes, antibiotics and condoms.
+There was also a packet of "Miracle V Tonic", a dietary supplement which promises to enhance sexual performance.

-The Marines burst through two doors to find 15 of Guzman's henchman armed with machine guns and rocket launchers.
-Five of the hitmen were killed in the shootout, one of them falling from the roof to a patio and another dying on the street, Televisa said.
+The Marines burst through two doors to find 15 of Guzman's henchmen armed with machine guns and rocket launchers.
+The military operation was dubbed "Black Swan".

 WANTED IN THE UNITED STATES